Blacksun420/BCU-java-PC/README.md

 - Replace allow custom button with specific pack filter, doing what it does and more
 - (Unstable) Pack-Merging feature
 - Redo, Hotkeys for Undo/Redo (Ctrl+z/Ctrl+y)
+- Don't display + level for units whose max + level is 0 when adjusting level
 ### Bugs Fixed here that remain unfixed in the original repo
 - Cursed/Sealed units become unaffected by trait-targetting enemies
 - Procs from older packs aren't distributed properly on attacks without common proc